 - Headquarters address

 As part of their verification process, a D&B representative may contact you directly for more information (such as your business type or number of employees).
 Please have your business registration documents ready.

 After requesting a D-U-N-S Number, please allow up to 5 business days to receive your number from D&B. Expediting your D-U-N-S Number creation process will not shorten this waiting period.
 If your application has taken longer than two weeks to process, please email D&B.

 Once you receive your D-U-N-S Number, please allow up to 2 business days for Apple to receive your information from D&B. After this period, you may enroll as a company/organization in the Apple Developer Program.

-To update your D&B profile, please email D&B. It takes up to 14 business days for D&B to provide updated information to Apple.
+To update your D&B profile, email D&B. Please note that it takes up to two business days for D&B to provide updated information to Apple.

 During enrollment I received the message, "Your organization is not listed as a legal entity."
 What does this mean?

-The business you entered is either listed in the D&B database with a different legal status (e.g., sole proprietorship), or its legal status has not been verified.
-When enrolling, make sure to use the legal entity name of your organization, as Apple does not accept DBAs, Fictitious Businesses, Trade names, or branches for enrollment as a company/organization.
+The business you entered is either listed in the D&B database with a different legal status (such as a sole proprietorship), or its legal status has not been verified.
+When enrolling, make sure to use the legal entity name of your organization, as Apple does not accept DBAs, fictitious businesses, trade names, or branches for enrollment as a company/organization.
 If your legal status is a sole proprietorship/single person business, enroll as an individual.
-If you believe your business should be listed as a legal entity, have your business registration documents ready and email D&B. Complete business registration documents are required to verify your organization's legal status.
+If you believe your business should be listed as a legal entity, have your business registration documents ready and email D&B. Complete business registration documents are required to verify your organization’s legal status.